β€œPuppies are born with the genes for love, but it still takes a village to raise a loving dog.”

 Managed puppy play helps ensure that puppies do not practice (too many) undesirable behaviors during puppy play.
 We want to avoid each puppy rehearsing over-arousal or aggression during puppy play, and we also want to prevent all puppies from being overwhelmed or victimized by a too-rough puppy.

 The below list is a guide to what is usually the appropriate human response to specific undesired puppy play behaviors.
-For help distinguishing a truly antisocial, over-aroused, aggressive, or fearful situation from normal (but wild-looking) play, see the section below on Consent Checks

 If you are concerned about your puppy’s dog-dog behaviors at home or in class, speak with us and also consider learning more by reading Fight!
 A Practical Guide to the Treatment of Dog-Dog Aggression by Jean Donaldson.